 Every breast implant develops some form of a capsule lining around it after insertion.
 This is the body’s way of walling off a foreign object.
 Capsular contracture is when this lining begins to get hard and tight around the implant and often leads to a very unnatural appearance to the breasts in which the implant circular shape is outlined and can become raised or displaced on the chest wall.
-In the worst case, the capsule can even lead to pain, but this is much more rare.
+In the worst case, the capsule can even lead to pain, but this is much rarer.

 What can be done to lower my risk of capsular contracture with silicone implants?

-Because capsular contracture is related to a low grade infection that does not require treatment with antibiotics, the most important thing to start with is sterile technique.
+Because capsular contracture is related to a low-grade infection that does not require treatment with antibiotics, the most important thing to start with is a sterile technique.
 Dr. White uses a “no touch” technique, in addition, in which he uses a Keller funnel to place the implant into the breast pocket after bathing it in antibiotic solution without anyone ever touching the implant even with gloves.
-This technique also enables Dr. White to place silicone implants through smaller incisions than would otherwise be required without use of the funnel.
+This technique also enables Dr. White to place silicone implants through smaller incisions than would otherwise be required without the use of the funnel.
 In addition, placement of the implant underneath the muscle, at least in part, has been shown to decrease the risk of capsular contracture

 I have developed a capsular contracture, so now what do I do?
 Do I need revision surgery?

 If you are just beginning to notice the signs of capsular contracture develop, sometimes massage of the breast implant along with taking certain medications may help to lessen this process.
 If you have already developed a deformity related to a capsule, you have the choice to either leave the issue alone if it doesn’t bother you, of perform revision surgery.
 Revision surgery may involve open capsulotomy, which is breaking up the capsule into pieces, capsulectomy, which is partial or complete removal of the capsule lining, breast implant pocket exchange from subglandular to submuscular pockets, or change to a different implant.
 In certain cases, Dr. White has found it necessary to use a special skin material in which the cells have been removed, such as Alloderm or Strattice, to break up the capsule and support the implant.
-Dr. White has published that, with this technique, recurrence of capsular contracture is significantly diminished in even some of the most challenging cases!
+Dr. White has published that, with this technique, the recurrence of capsular contracture is significantly diminished in even some of the most challenging cases!